Ezaa language

 Ezaa (Ezza, Eza) is an Igboid language spoken in Ebonyi state in Nigeria.
 It forms a dialect cluster with closely related Izii, Ikwo, and Mgbo, though they are only marginally mutually intelligible.

+The Ezaa language consists of 2 tonal patterns of speakers the broader Ezza language and the ukawu tone (southern Ezza communities) only a different of word patterns in pronunciation and intonation.

+The phonetic alphabet of the Ezza language has 40 letters due to huge tonal features present in it compared to standardized Igbo with 36.